-- You may upload your code periodically to Gradescope to obtain feedback for your code.
+- 1. You can access Gradescope through Canvas. - 2.
+You may upload your code periodically to Gradescope to obtain feedback for your code.
 This is accomplished by having Gradescope auto-grade your submission using the same test cases that we will use to grade your work.
-The test cases' results may help inform you of potential errors and ways to improve your code. - 2.
-Gradescope should not be the primary way to test your code's correctness, since it provides only a few test cases, and error messages may not be as informative as local debuggers.
-You should test your code locally to more efficiently and effectively test your code, and only use Gradescope as a "final" check. - 3.
+The test cases' results may help inform you of potential errors and ways to improve your code. - 3.
+You must not use Gradescope as the primary way to test your code's correctness, since it provides only a few test cases, and error messages may not be as informative as local debuggers.
+Iteratively develop and test your code locally, write more test cases, and follow good coding practices.
+Use Gradescope mainly as a "final" check. - 4.
 Gradescope cannot run code that contains syntax errors.
 If Gradescope is not running your code, before seeking help, verify that: - a.
 Your code is free of syntax errors (by running it locally) - b.
 All methods have been implemented - c.
-You have submitted the correct file with the correct name - 4.
+You have submitted the correct file with the correct name - 5.
 When many students use Gradescope simultaneously, it may slow down or fail to communicate with the tester.
 It can become even slower as the submission deadline approaches.
-You are responsible for submitting your work in time.
+You are responsible for submitting your work on time.